 - 1. Have a listening role.
-All safeguarding concerns, discussions and decisions, and reasons for those decisions, will be recorded in writing on the school's incident/concern form and passed without delay to the DSL.
-Records will be completed as soon as possible after the incident/event, using the child's words and will be signed and dated by the member of staff.
+All safeguarding concerns, discussions and decisions, and reasons for those decisions, will be recorded in MyConcern without delay.
+Records will be completed as soon as possible after the incident/event, using the child's words and will be signed, dated and uploaded to MyConcern by the member of staff.
 Child protection records will record facts and not personal opinions.
 A body map will be completed if injuries have been observed.
 If members of staff are in any doubt about recording requirements, they will discuss their concerns with the DSL. - 2.
-If there is an immediate safeguarding concern the member of staff will consult with the DSL before completing the form as reporting urgent concerns takes priority. - 3.
+If there is an immediate safeguarding concern the member of staff will consult with the DSL before completing MyConcern as reporting urgent concerns takes priority. - 3.
 Staff should not interrupt the child until he/she has completed what he/she wishes to say. - 4.
 Staff should seek clarification of what is being said only by asking open questions.
 (It is NOT APPROPRIATE to lead the child in any way, to guess or to make suggestions) - 5.
-May clarify what the child has said only when it is necessary to determine if child abuse is at issue.
+Staff may clarify what the child has said only when it is necessary to determine if child abuse is at issue.
 (It is NOT APPROPRIATE for the member of staff to clarify the details of the abuse.) - 6.
 Staff should always take seriously what is being said. - 7.
 Staff should never give an undertaking of absolute confidentiality. - 8.
-Staff should tell the child that the substance of the disclosure will be passed on, but only to those who need to be informed.

-- 9. May reassure the child that his/her disclosure is in line with the School's Statement of Intent. - 10.
+Staff should tell the child that the substance of the disclosure will be passed on, but only to those who need to be informed. - 9.
+May reassure the child that his/her disclosure is in line with the School's Statement of Intent. - 10.
 Should listen initially without taking notes. - 11.
 Must ensure that the pupil feels secure once the disclosure is concluded.

 (It may be appropriate to hand the child, with their assent, into the care of the School Matron, saying that they have been upset.
-If this is necessary, the disclosure of abuse must not be mentioned under any circumstances). - 12.
-Must make a record of the disclosure as soon as is reasonably practicable.
+If this is necessary, the disclosure of abuse must not be mentioned under any circumstances).

+- 12. Must make a record of the disclosure as soon as is reasonably practicable.
 (This record should record the time, date, place and people present, as well as what was said.
 It should be signed/dated and should note any observed physical evidence e.g. injuries or bruises and record the non-verbal behaviour of the pupil and the actual language used by the pupil when making the disclosure.
 This note may be used in any subsequent court proceedings).
 If in doubt about recording requirements, staff should discuss with the DSL. - 13.
-Must immediately inform the Headmaster (the DSL) and give the note to him.
-(If the disclosure constitutes an allegation of abuse by the Headmaster, it is the Chairman of Governors who must be informed - NOT the Headmaster.)
+MyConcern will immediately inform the Deputy Headteacher (the DSL) and give the note to him.
+(If the disclosure constitutes an allegation of abuse by the Headteacher, it is the Chair of Governors who must be informed).